pdf-raku/PDF-Content-raku/docs/PDF/Content/Canvas.md

-A graphical content container such as a page, xobject form, or pattern this role is applied to PDF::Content::Type::Page, PDF::Content::Type::Pattern and PDF::Content::Type::XObject::Form
+A graphical content container such as a page, xobject form, or pattern

+this role is applied to [PDF::Content::Page](https://pdf-raku.github.io/PDF-Content-raku/PDF/Content/Page) and [PDF::Content::XObject](https://pdf-raku.github.io/PDF-Content-raku/PDF/Content/XObject)`['Form']`.

 ### method gfx